tkz1937/ntp/README.md

 clearos ntp app
-with add ,edit and remote option
+with add ,edit and remove option